Health & Safety

 What should I do if my student is sick while abroad?

 Encourage your student to contact an N.U.in staff member immediately.
 ISAs hold a 24/7 duty phone at each location for participants to call for assistance in situations like this.
 N.U.in staff can connect students to medical services if they require them or simply check in closely if they are in need of some support or reassurance.
 For many, this may be the first time they are ill while away from home, and our staff can be a comfort to participants who are feeling stressed.
+If a student does require medical care, site staff will encourage students to contact their parents directly to update them.
+However, should a student be unable to communicate with you, N.U.in staff will provide the initial notification.

 Establish a plan to keep in contact with your student.